HomeSpan/HomeSpan/docs/Reference.md

     * v = Brightness percentage from 0-100
   * color defaults to *red* if unspecified
   * example: `homeSpan.setStatusPixel(8,120,100,20)` sets the Status LED to light green using a NeoPixel attached to pin 8
+  * if neither this method nor any equivalent method is called, HomeSpan will assume there is no Status LED

+* `void setStatusDevice(Blinkable *sDev)`
+  * sets the Status LED to a user-specified Blinkable device, *sDev*
+  * this method is an *alternative* to using either `setStatusPin()` or `setStatusPixel()` above
+  * see [Blinkable](Blinkable.md) for details on how to create generic Blinkable devices
+  * useful when using an LED connected to a pin expander, or other specialized driver, as the Status LED
-  * if neither this method nor `setStatusPin()` is called, HomeSpan will assume there is no Status LED
+  * if neither this method nor any equivalent method is called, HomeSpan will assume there is no Status LED

 * `void setStatusAutoOff(uint16_t duration)`
   * sets Status LED to automatically turn off after *duration* seconds